Yuren-Zhong/MiniJava_2_MIPS/README.md

-# MiniJava 2 MIPS Compiler
+# MiniJava to MIPS Compiler

 Compiler, which translates minijava (a subset of Java) source file to MIPS assembly code after type checking.